 By a petition signed by at least one hundred (100) Members of the BSA and presented to the Chairperson of the BOD.

 The agenda for an Emergency Meeting of the BOD must include all the items to be discussed at the meeting and must be made available at the time the meeting is called.
-In the event that a petition, presented as outlined in Article 6 Section 3(g.iii), calls for an Emergency Meeting of the BOD, the petition must include the proposed agenda for the Emergency Meeting.
+In the event that a petition, presented as outlined in Article 6(3(h(iii))), calls for an Emergency Meeting of the BOD, the petition must include the proposed agenda for the Emergency Meeting.

 Members are not permitted to attend Regular Meetings of the BOD, but the BOD shall have the right to authorize the presence of Members on a per-case basis.